Grant-Archibald-MS/powerfuldev-testing/learning/10-using-simulations.md

 This section builds on concepts introduced in [Simulating Connector](./08-simulating-connector.md) and [Simulating Dataverse](./09-simulating-dataverse.md).

 > The sample application for this section is currently in a feature branch.
-This will require `git checkouy grant-archibald-ms/enhanced-sample-495`
+This will require `git checkout grant-archibald-ms/enhanced-sample-495`
 {: .notice--success}

 ## Let's Get Started